lmclupr/brickpi-nodejs/README.md

 'change' event is fired when a sensor's value has changed.

-'touch' event is fired when a touch sensor was pressed or depressed.

 'stop' when a motor has stopped.

 'move' when a motor has moved.

-'stuck' when a motor stopped moving because of some external obstruction.  i.e. the motor's speed is non-null, yet, it isn't turning/
+'stopped' when a motor stopped moving because of some external obstruction.  i.e. the motor's speed is non-null, yet, it isn't turning/

 ## A Simple Project Example